55sa/CS506-FinalProject/README.md

 **What data needs to be collected and how you will collect it.**

-- Data for each year can be found on this website (<https://data.boston.gov/dataset/311-service-requests>), which will be downloaded and merged into one dataframe for exploration and analysis.
+- Data for each year can be found on the [Boston gov website](<https://data.boston.gov/dataset/311-service-requests>), which will be downloaded and merged into one dataframe for exploration and analysis.
 - Data for each year will be downloaded and merged into a single dataframe for analysis.
 - Preprocessing will include cleaning categorical fields, deriving temporal features, and computing resolution times.